beepboopbitch/portfolio/readme.md

 ## Description

-_The website has a sidebar in home to navigate my about me page and listed projects._
+_A portfolio website containing my Epicodus projects, as well as some of my art and info on me._

 ## Setup